rock-biter/three-snake-live/README.md

 # SNake 3D

-This repo is a a snake 3D game.
+This repo is a a snake 3D game, winner of a Honorable Mention on awwwards at October 13, 2023.

 [Play the game](https://snake-3d.dev/)